 When are my taxes due?

-- Real and Personal Property taxes are due and payable October- February without penalty and interest.
+- Real and Personal Property taxes are due and payable October- February without interest.

 What does etux mean on my tax notice?

 - "Etux" is a Latin phrase meaning "and wife".
 The phrase "Etvir" means "and husband", "Etal" means "and others".